Derek and the Dominos: Concert debut

 Towards the end of the sessions for the basic tracks on All Things Must Pass, Dave Mason – another former guitarist with Delaney & Bonnie – joined the Dominos at Clapton's home.
 With the lineup expanded to a five-piece band, Derek and the Dominos gave their debut live performance on 14 June 1970.
-The event was a charity concert in aid of the Dr Spock Civil Liberties Legal Defence Fund, held at London's Lyceum Theatre.
+The event was a charity concert in aid of the Dr. Spock Civil Liberties Legal Defence Fund, held at London's Lyceum Theatre.

 The group had been billed as "Eric Clapton and Friends", but a discussion ensued backstage just before their appearance, with Harrison and pianist Tony Ashton among those involved, in an effort to find a proper band name.
 Clapton recalls that Ashton suggested "Del and the Dominos", having taken to calling the guitarist "Derek" or "Del" since the Delaney & Bonnie tour the previous year.
 Whitlock maintains that "the Dynamics" was the name chosen and that Ashton, following his opening set with Ashton, Gardner and Dyke, mispronounced it when introducing the band.
-Writing in 2013, Clapton and Whitlock biographer Marc Roberty quoted Jeff Dexter, the compere at the Lyceum show, who recalled that "Derek and the Dominos" had already been decided on before they went on stage.
+Writing in 2013, Clapton and Whitlock biographer Marc Roberty quoted Jeff Dexter, the MC at the Lyceum show, who recalled that "Derek and the Dominos" had already been decided on before they went on stage.
 According to Dexter, Clapton was immediately taken with the name, but Whitlock, Radle and Gordon – all Americans – were concerned that they might be mistaken for a doo-wop act.

 Everybody knew [about Clapton's infatuation with Pattie Boyd].
 George didn't give a shit – but Eric didn't know that.